adriaandotcom/laspalmas.adriaan.io/_posts/between-marketeers-developers-and-happiness-people.md

 <!-- Audience: people from home, people who are interested in moving here -->

 And some Erasmus students, bloggers and other creatives.
 The kind of people Las Palmas attracts are the people who can live abroad.
-No surprising news whatsoever.
+No doctors or physiotherapists, although, that would be strange to have as co-workers in the office.

 For the people at home: [comfortzonecrusher.com](http://www.comfortzonecrusher.com)